bgotink/kdl/documentation/src/internals/parser.md

 The diagrams on this page are rendered using [railroad-diagrams], a lovely library by Tab Atkins Jr, who happens to be involved in KDL too!

+## Error handling

+The tokenizer and parser can throw two kinds of errors: recoverable and non-recoverable.
+In fact, a recoverable error is not really thrown but rather tracked separately (in the token or in the parser context).

+At the end, if both the tokenizer and parser have found no non-recoverable error, all recoverable errors are thrown in a single error object.
+This gives the calling code more context to what is wrong in the document, with the option to show the human who wrote the KDL document everything that's wrong in their document in one go.

 ## Tokenizer

 The first step of the parser turns the stream of code points (or graphemes) into a stream of tokens.